No3371/tld-ToolsQuality/README.md

 }
 ```

-Copy this method to your mod, and change the `AddImproviseds` to the class you want, then you can call it with the gear item names you want to register:
+Copy this method to your mod, then you can call it with the gear item names you want to register:

 ```csharp
 RegisterToolsQuality(ToolQualityType.Improvised, "GEAR_knifes");